-- ➤ Important: Electrostatic discharge can damage controller components.
-Use proper electrostatic discharge precautions during installation, setup, and servicing to avoid damaging the controller. - ➤ Important: Disconnect all power sources to the controller before you remove the cover and change the position of any jumper or the EOL switch on the controller.
-Failure to disconnect power before changing a jumper or EOL switch position can result in damage to the controller and void any warranties.
+- Important: Electrostatic discharge can damage controller components.
+Use proper electrostatic discharge precautions during installation, setup, and servicing to avoid damaging the controller. - Important: Disconnect all power sources to the controller before you remove the cover and change the position of any jumper on the controller.
+Failure to disconnect power before changing a jumper can result in damage to the controller and void any warranties.